-Comparing literacy and numeracy scales in the Assessment Tool and Survey of Adult Skills Publications
+Comparing literacy and numeracy scales in the Assessment Tool and Survey of Adult Skills (PIAAC) Publications

 This report is intended to help educators and researchers using the Literacy and Numeracy for Adults Assessment Tool understand the extent to which results from the Assessment Tool can be compared with the results from the Survey of Adult Skills.

 Date Published: March 2019

 The Survey and the Assessment Tool were set up for different purposes and are administered in different contexts.
 However, they share similar concepts of literacy and numeracy.
 Comparing results helps educators and researchers consider where different groups of learners fit in terms of overall population patterns.

 This report looks at the scores for people who were assessed in both the Survey and the Assessment Tool (see methodology section for more detail).
 It updates a previous paper which compared the scales in the 2006 Adult Literacy and Life Skills (ALL) Survey and the Assessment Tool (Earle, 2014).

 Comparing the scales

 The literacy and numeracy scales in the Survey and the Assessment Tool are moderately correlated.
 This suggests that the scales measure similar underlying concepts.
 However, there is a range of variation in scores of people who were assessed in both.

 The variation in scores means it is not possible to provide an exact mapping.
 However, it is possible to map the range of scores that people are likely to have on the other instrument (as shown below).